|Proudly bringing green lasers and pew pew noises since 1977

-TIE Fighters do substantially better when given squadron commands from friendly ships rather than activating in the squadron phase.
+TIE Fighters do substantially better when activated by squadron commands from friendly ships rather than activating in the Squadron Phase.
 There are numerous benefits to this approach:

 - By being able to move and attack, you open up a lot of positional play which is also to the TIE Fighters' advantage due to their speed 4.
 Bring in unengaged TIEs to start a new Swarm-aided boot party (by moving+attacking) or destroy your target and then reposition elsewhere (by attacking+moving), either by moving to engage a new target, setting up Swarm for the next TIE activations, or withdrawing a bit (more on that with Commandment 6).

 6) Thou shalt disengage if possible with wounded TIEs.

 As mentioned before, TIE Fighters with any damage on them are at a much higher risk of getting eliminated a single attack from enemy fighters.
 When a wounded TIE is no longer engaged, it behooves you to withdraw it some distance from the fight if you have the option - preferably to somewhere it can launch an attack next turn (with a squadron command to move+attack) at speed 4 where enemies cannot reach it easily.
 This gives the TIE a measure of safety simply due to space between it and danger and allows you a realistic chance of getting at least one more use from it rather than giving your opponent an easy kill by continuing to drive it into trouble.

 The absolute best-case way to do this feels extremely satisfying: a wounded TIE activated with a squadron command attacks and destroys the enemy squadron engaging it and then withdraws to the space station, heals 1 hull point, and gains obstruction prior to being used again next turn.